ashedd4153/france-honeymoon-itinerary/bordeaux.md

-# Bordeaux Wine Country (Days 1–2)
+**1 Night · July 27–28** (Monday–Tuesday)
 [← Back to Itinerary](README.md)

-## 🚆 Getting There (Day 1)
+## 🚆 Getting There (Day 8)
-- **From CDG:** TGV INOUI ~4h direct to Bordeaux Saint-Jean
+- **From Loire Valley:** TGV from Saint-Pierre-des-Corps directly to Bordeaux Saint-Jean (~1.5–2 hours).
-- **Target arrival:** ~4:00 PM
+- **Target arrival:** Noon or Early Afternoon (Maximize your time!).
-- **Pro tip:** The TGV station is integrated into CDG Terminal 2

 ## 🛑 Why Keep This Stop?
-(Don't Cut It)
 *You asked: "Should we just skip Bordeaux and add the night elsewhere?"*
 **NO.** Here is why you need this night:
-1.  **The "Jetlag Buffer":** You land at CDG at 10:55 AM.
-    *   Trip to Bordeaux: ~2-3 hours (Arrive 4pm).
-Manageable.
-    *   Trip all the way to San Sebastián: ~6+ hours (Arrive 8pm+). **Exhausting.**
-2.  **The "Welcome to France" Moment:** Instead of spending your entire first day on a train, you get to have a spectacular French dinner and scenic walk in one of Europe's most beautiful cities.
-3.  **It works:** It splits the long journey South into two easy pieces.
+1.  **Pacing:** It breaks up the journey from the Loire to the Coast.
+2.  **The City Vibe:** Bordeaux is stunning (often called "Petit Paris").
+A night here offers a great change of pace from the castles of the Loire before hitting the beaches.
+3.  **Food & Wine:** It's the wine capital.
+You need at least one dinner here.

 ## 🏨 Where to Stay: Vineyard vs. City

-For your first night, you have two distinct options.
-Since you arrive around 4:00 PM, a vineyard check-in is very doable, but consider the logistics:
+For your night here, you have two distinct options.
+Since you are arriving from the Loire, checking into a city hotel is easiest:

 ### Option A: The Vineyard Stay (Romantic & Immersive)
 Stay directly at a Château.
 This is the "honeymoon dream" but requires a bit more coordination for dinner and transport.